2007 Brazilian Grand Prix: Qualifying

 The first session of qualifying saw the two Spykers of Adrian Sutil and Sakon Yamamoto plus the two Super Aguris of Takuma Sato and Anthony Davidson eliminated, along with Kazuki Nakajima, who was making his debut in the Williams, replacing the retiring Alexander Wurz.
 Heikki Kovalainen also went out in the Renault.

 In session two, the two Hondas of Rubens Barrichello and Jenson Button and the two Toro Rossos of Sebastian Vettel and Vitantonio Liuzzi went out along with Giancarlo Fisichella in his last race for Renault and Ralf Schumacher in the last race of his career in the Toyota.

 Nico Rosberg made the top ten for Williams, and qualified on row 5 alongside Red Bull's David Coulthard.
 They lined up just behind Jarno Trulli in the Toyota and Robert Kubica's BMW Sauber.
 Kubica's teammate Nick Heidfeld was sixth, and Mark Webber took 5th in the second Red Bull.
 McLaren took 2nd and 4th, with championship leader Lewis Hamilton ahead of Fernando Alonso.
+With his twelfth front row start, Hamilton set the record for most front row starts in a debut season.
 Their fellow championship contender Kimi Räikkönen qualified third, while his Ferrari teammate Felipe Massa took the ninth pole position of his career at his home Grand Prix.